Private Prosecutions

 Where the CPS learns of a private prosecution, for example through a press report, but has not received a request to take it over, no action will generally be taken unless there are exceptional circumstances.
 An example of exceptional circumstances would be where a private prosecution was commenced for perverting the course of justice in relation to a rape allegation.
 In such circumstances the procedure as outlined above would be followed.

-Notification to the Special Crime and Counter Terrorism Division
+Notification to the Special Crime Division

-• the CCP/DCCP/HoD's endorsement/ratification statement of the decision made, and their confirmation that this policy has been properly followed.
+- the CCP/DCCP/HoD’s endorsement/ratification statement of the decision made, and their confirmation that this guidance has been properly followed.
 The endorsement should include confirmation that the decision has been made in line with the Full Code Test, and the reasons in respect of each offence, as to whether the decision is to take over or not and if so, then whether to continue or discontinue (or contest or not for appeals);

-• the timescales and broad chronology of the case, including its urgency with reasons for any delay. (this does not need to be a lengthy document);
+- the timescales and broad chronology of the case, including its urgency with reasons for any delay (this does not need to be a lengthy document);

-• summonses, charges or indictment(s);
+- summonses, charges or indictment(s);

-• confirmation that the representations and evidence were requested from the parties;
+- confirmation that the representations and evidence were requested from the parties;

-• the charging decision, advice or review note as applicable.
+- the charging decision, advice or review note as applicable.

 When to take over and continue with the prosecution

-• there is a particular need for the CPS to take over the prosecution.
+- there is a particular need for the CPS to take over the prosecution.

 The final consideration is designed to cover the situation where, for whatever reason, the investigative authorities with which the CPS usually deals have not brought the case to the CPS' attention and yet it is a case that merits the prosecution being conducted by a public prosecuting authority rather than by a private individual.
 This may be because, for example:

-• there are detailed disclosure issues to resolve (see the section below on "Prosecutor's Duty to Disclose Unused Material");
+- there are detailed disclosure issues to resolve (see the section below on "Prosecutor's Duty to Disclose Unused Material");

+This list is not exhaustive.
 It is also necessary to consider whether or not the case is of a type that the CPS normally conducts following a police investigation.
 If it is not such a case, it is less likely that there would be a particular need for the CPS to take it over.

 All these and any other relevant factors must be weighed together in order to determine whether there is a particular need for the CPS to take over the prosecution.
 The existence of one factor does not necessarily mean that the prosecution must be taken over.